petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 This will help when viewing differences between versions and proposed changes from collaborators.
-If you write paragraphs as one long line and let them "soft wrap," it will be a pain.
+If you write paragraphs as one long line and let them "soft wrap," it will be a little more difficult.

 So, instead of writing something like: